If you're out of Dashi Powder, reach for Chicken Stock Powder, Dried Bonito Shavings, Dried Shiitake Mushroom Soup Stock, Mentsuyu, and Kombu Powder.

 Its characteristics are akin to other commonly-used ingredients such as meat stocks and miso paste.

-The most significant advantage of dried bonito shavings over dashi powder is its intense flavor; while dashi powder can provide that same distinct umami, a few teaspoons of bonito flakes will hold up much longer under heat, offering more robust and powerful flavor to any dish.
+The most significant advantage of dried bonito shavings over dashi powder is its intense flavor; while dashi powder can provide that same distinct umami, a few teaspoons of bonito flakes will hold up much longer under heat, offering more strong and powerful flavor to any dish.

-Though it may require extra carbohydrates such as wheat or soy flour to make a roux or gravy, you can even substitute it for dashi powder when making soup stock or stews.
+It may require extra carbohydrates such as wheat or soy flour to make a roux or gravy, you can even substitute it for dashi powder when making soup stock or stews.

 3 - Dried Shiitake Mushroom Soup Stock